 Withholding Statutory Benefits

-Filipino employees have entitlements to benefits and holidays that may be new to a global employer.
+Filipino employees have entitlements to statutory benefits and holidays that may be new to a global employer.
 These include:

 - National regular holidays.
 The number of national regular holidays ranges from year to year.
 In 2022, there are 11 national regular holidays.